Skip to Main Content

 What are Non peer reviewed sources

-A non peer reviewed source is an information source that has not undergone peer review.
-A government publication, book or book chapter, theses and dissertations, a newspaper or magazine article, a website or blog post, or a document published by a government agency are all examples of non-peer reviewed sources.
+A non-peer-reviewed source is an information source that has not undergone peer review.
+Examples include government publications, books or book chapters, theses and dissertations, newspaper or magazine articles, websites or blog posts, and documents published by government agencies.

-One other non-peer reviewed source is an article from a trade journal.
-Trade journals, also called trade publications, trade magazines or professional magazines, are magazines or newspapers whose target audience is people who work in a particular profession or industry.
-Articles in these publications are often short and the publications may contain advertisements.
-Examples of trade publications include Chronicle of Higher Education, Education Week, Ad Week, etc.
+One other non-peer-reviewed source is an article in a trade journal.
+Trade journals, also called trade publications, trade magazines, or professional magazines, are magazines or newspapers whose target audience is people who work in a particular profession or industry.
+Articles in these publications are often short, and they may contain advertisements.
+Examples of trade publications include the Chronicle of Higher Education, Education Weekand Ad Week.

-As for peer-reviewed sources, you should always evaluate a non peer-reviewed information source for relevance, credibility, and appropriateness for your situation.
+As for peer-reviewed sources, you should constantly evaluate a non-peer-reviewed information source for relevance, credibility, and appropriateness for your situation.

-Always make sure to consult your course materials and instructor for specific guidelines about acceptable source types for your assignments.
+Always consult your course materials and instructor for specific guidelines about acceptable assignment source types.

 Newspapers